indeedeng/iwf/README.md

 Cadence & Temporal continued the idea of SWF and became much more powerful.
 However, AWS is right that the programming of SWF/Cadence/Temporal is hard to adopt because of leaking too many internals.
 Inspired by Step Function, iWF is created to provide equivalent power of Cadence/Temporal, but hiding all the internal details and provide clean and simple API to use.

+Read this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) for more.

 <img width="916" alt="history diagram" src="https://user-images.githubusercontent.com/4523955/201188875-32e1d070-ab53-4ac5-92fd-bb8ed16dd7dc.png">